zohaiblazuli/pucc-niuc/PAPER.md

 ## Novelty and Distinguishing Features

 Our NIUC framework differs fundamentally from existing approaches in several key dimensions.
-First, we provide **per-response cryptographic certificates** that mathematically attest to the security properties of individual LLM outputs, enabling trust composition across organizational boundaries—a capability absent from existing policy classifiers.
+First, we provide **per-response integrity certificates** that mathematically attest to the security properties of individual LLM outputs, enabling trust composition across organizational boundaries—a capability absent from existing policy classifiers.
 Second, our approach is **model-agnostic**, operating independently of specific LLM architectures or training procedures, unlike safety classifiers that must be retrained for different models.

 Third, NIUC provides **deterministic enforcement** rather than probabilistic detection, ensuring that the same input always produces the same security decision and enabling formal verification of system properties.
 Fourth, our **character-level provenance tracking** provides precision unmatched by existing systems, enabling detection of sophisticated Unicode-based evasion techniques that bypass traditional content filters.